ntno/gifcam/README.md

 ## TODOs
+* add versioning to bucket
+* figure out how to request presigned url
+* iterate through jpgs and upload using presigned url to the same key
+* update gif lambda to list versions then download all versions to temp
 * set up authentication with AWS IoT
 * refactor scripts so i can take out default params
 * add resource tags